Nuggets vs. Spurs odds, prediction, spread, time: 2026 NBA picks for Sunday, April 12 from proven model

 Top Nuggets vs. Spurs predictions

-After 10,000 simulations of Spurs vs. Nuggets, SportsLine's model is going Over on the total (232.5).
+After 10,000 simulations of Spurs vs. Nuggets, SportsLine's model is going Over on the total (233.5) in over-under betting.
 No team has hit the Over more than Denver this season, to the tune of it having a 51-30 record.
 That includes Denver's last game going over by 11.5 points, despite the Nuggets sitting their entire starting lineup.
-So, even with a skeleton Denver crew for Sunday's contest, one can still expect lots of points on the scoreboard.
+So, even with a skeleton Denver crew for Sunday's contest, one can still expect lots of points on the scoreboard and plenty of prop bets to target.

 All three matchups this season between the teams have gone over, with each of the three seeing both teams score at least 131 points.
 The Spurs went over in their last contest on Friday versus Dallas as the Over is now 11-8 for San Antonio over its last 19 games.
 The model acknowledges the trends and projects 237 combined points.
 See the Nuggets vs. Spurs spread pick at SportsLine.